All Products

 • Return value

-• If all result values are of the BIGINT or DOUBLE type, their data types are converted to DOUBLE before the values are returned.
+• If result contains only BIGINT and DOUBLE types, all values are converted to DOUBLE before the result is returned.

-• If any result value is of the STRING type, all values are converted to the STRING type before they are returned.
-An error is returned if a data type conversion is not supported.
+• If result includes the STRING type, all values are converted to the STRING type before the result is returned.
+If a data type conversion is not supported, an error is returned.
 For example, data of the BOOLEAN type cannot be converted to the STRING type.

 • Examples

-The sale_detail table contains the shop_name string, customer_id string, total_price double columns.
-The table contains the following data.
+The sale_detail table has the fields shop_name string, customer_id string, total_price double and contains the following data.

 +------------+-------------+-------------+------------+------------+